mendix/docs/content/en/docs/appstore/modules/forgot-password.md

 #### 5.3.4 What Should I Do If My Email Templates Are Not Available after Migration?

-You will have to create templates again using the ForgotPassword configuration page, as described in [Installing the Forgot Password Module](#installing) section, above.
+You will have to create templates again using the ForgotPassword configuration page, as described in [Installing the Forgot Password Module](#installing) section above.